rolckeirnad/webpack-react-template/README.md

-# Webpack template
+# Webpack with React template

-This template was created with the following dependencies
+This template was created with the following devDependencies
 - webpack
 - webpack-cli
 - webpack-dev-server